benny-edlund/task-pool/docs/tutorial.md

 ```
 Here we pass the function pointers by value directly to the thread pool capturing a future value from `make_data` and utilizing the `task_pool` to efficiently wait for this data to be available before processing it in the call to `process_data`.

-Our program now has a chance to exit before calling the second task and this can be futher improved by as we will see later on but first...
+Our program now has a chance to exit before calling the second task and this can be futher improved as we will see later on.
-&nbsp;

-### More callable types

 ```cpp
 struct data;